SiveHoyo99/Kamva-s-Iphone-collection-website/README.md

 ## Features
 -  Responsive design for all devices
--  Clean and modern Apple-inspired UI
+-  Clean and modern UI
 -  Fast-loading static pages

 ---